Contact Info

 An Assistant in Instruction (AI) is a PhD student who is directly engaged in the organization, instruction, and/or support of a semester-long course primarily taught by a faculty member.
 An AI receives mentorship from a faculty member related to best practices in classroom engagement, instruction in the field, interpersonal engagement, and other relevant skills.
 Students and mentors complete a mentorship plan prior to the start of each AI experience.
 To complete each AI assignment and to ensure that it applies toward their degree requirements, students must register for the appropriate course number for each semester of engagement.
 Refer to the "Required Pathways for Completion" section below for course numbers and details.

-All students are required to complete 30 MER units as an AI with no more than 10 MER units per semester.
-This corresponds to three courses total at an average of 10 hours/per week per course.
+All students are required to complete 40 MER units as an AI with no more than 10 MER units per semester.
+This corresponds to four courses total at an average of 10 hours/per week per course.
 Psychological and Brain Sciences will consider students’ preferences regarding which semesters they would like to be an AI and for which courses they would like to be an AI; however, in some cases departmental instructional needs may result in students being an AI during a non-preferred semester or in a non-preferred course.

 Required Pathways for Completion

-Students work with their faculty mentor and their Director of Graduate Studies to plan how and when they will complete their MERs.
+Students work with their faculty mentor and their Director of Graduate Studies to plan how and when they will complete their MER.
 Students register during the normal registration period for courses in accordance with one of these approved pathways.

-ASGS 8010 | Take three times |
+ASGS 8010 Take four times